Interview with Mahvash Sabet

 The seven members of the Baha'i leadership imprisoned by the authorities in Iran in 2008 (photo: Monib Sabet)

 The seven members of the Baha'i leadership imprisoned by the authorities in Iran.
-On 14 May 2008, Fariba Kamalabadi, Jamaloddin Khanjani, Afif Naeimi, Saeid Rezaie, Behrouz Tavakkoli and Vahid Tizfahm were arrested.
+One 14 May 2008, Fariba Kamalabadi, Jamaloddin Khanjani, Afif Naeimi, Saeid Rezaie, Behrouz Tavakkoli and Vahid Tizfahm were arrested.
 Mahvash Sabet had already been remanded in custody several months previously.
 The five men are still in prison

 Were you ill-treated or tortured?